 Agave parviflora is a succulent that forms a rosette of dark green leaves with a waxy coating and striking white markings on both surfaces and margins with peeling fibers.
 The rosette grows up to 10 inches (25 cm) tall and up to 8 inches (20 cm) in diameter.
 The fleshy leaves are up to 8 inches (20 cm) long.
-The leaf margins have peeling fibers.
-The plant produces an inflorescence up to 7 feet (2.1 m) tall with cream or pale yellow flowers in summer.
+The mature rosette produces an up to 7 feet (2.1 m) tall inflorescence with cream or pale yellow flowers in summer.

 How to Grow and Care